radixdlt/fullstack-dapp-example/README.md

 <h1 style="text-align: center;">Fullstack dApp Example</h1>

 ## Description
-This repository contains source code for a stripped down version of RadQuest (radquest.io), an interactive onboarding platform for the Radix DeFi ecosystem.
+This repository contains source code for a stripped down version of [RadQuest](https://radquest.io), an interactive onboarding platform for the Radix DeFi ecosystem.
 This codebase serves as a comprehensive example of building a full-stack decentralized application on Radix, featuring:
 - Multiple Scrypto components for on-chain functionality
 - A Svelte-based frontend application
 - Backend services for transaction monitoring and notifications